 The first edition hit the streets in March 1990, and apart from an 18 month hiatus, it continued in one form or another until 2005.
 One of Barfly‘s key contributors is now also the keeper of its distinguished history.
-Tony Hillier had his work published in all but one of Barfly’s 701 editions, and was it’s longest serving editor.
-Tony is a fine musician, a newspaperman from way back, and our ABC Far North music specialist heard each Friday afternoon on Tony Hillier’s World of Music.
+Tony Hillier had his work published in all but one of Barfly’s 701 editions, and was its longest serving editor.
+Tony is a fine musician, an old-school newspaperman, and our ABC Far North music specialist.